ridewithoutstomach/KVRouite/README.md

 ### ❗ Important Notes

 - These first two apply to running from source.
-They do not apply to the Windows executable or the macOS bundle, which carry everything with them:
+They do not apply to the Windows executable, which carries everything with it:
   - Always create and activate the virtual environment **inside** the `KVRouite` folder.
   - Do **not** run `python KVRouite.py` outside the project folder.
 - **The first start takes noticeably longer** - a minute is normal on a slow